concerning the Old Testament and the New Testament, in regards

 nor any Disciple, nor any Apostle, EVER commanded us Christians to

 continue to obey any part of the OT, from whence then comes this

 teaching?
-This other doctrine, a doctrine that Jesus nor any Apostle
+This false doctrine, a doctrine that Jesus nor any Apostle

 The veil is the keeping of the OT and to this day the Jews still keep

 the OT, they still have the veil on, now even they can turn to Jesus

 Christ and keep His (Jesus) commandments, not that of Moses, then that